Davide Petrucci: Manchester United

 United paid Roma approximately £200,000 in compensation for the transfer, which the Italians were unable to contest as Petrucci was not under contract with them.
 Italian football regulations state that under-17s may not be signed to professional contracts, meaning that Petrucci would not have been able to sign with Roma until his 17th birthday in October 2008.
 He travelled to Manchester on 30 June 2008, and began training with Manchester United the following day.
 At the end of July 2008, Petrucci was part of the Manchester United team that won the Premier (under-17) section of the 2008 Milk Cup.
 He made regular appearances for the Manchester United under-18 side during the 2008–09 season, and got his first taste of reserve team action on 18 November 2008, when he played 20 minutes of a 2–1 defeat away to Hull City, coming on as a substitute for Antonio Bryan.
 On 22 January 2009, he made another appearance for the reserve team in the Manchester Senior Cup, scoring the first of the team's three goals in the fourth minute of a 3–0 win over Accrington Stanley.

 Loan to Peterborough United

 On 9 January 2013, Petrucci joined Peterborough United on loan, he joined along with his teammate Scott Wootton who was signed until the end of the season.
 He made his debut on 12 January in a 2–1 defeat to Nottingham Forest.
-He scored his first professional goal in a 2-1 win over Leicester City on 9 February 2013.
+He scored his first professional goal in a 2–1 win over Leicester City on 9 February 2013.

-Loan to Royal Antwerp
+Loan to Royal Antwerp and Charlton Athletic

 On 2 September 2013, Petrucci was initially loaned to Belgian side Royal Antwerp until the end of the season, but was recalled in January 2014.

 On 27 March 2014, Petrucci joined Championship side Charlton Athletic on loan until the end of the 2013–14 season.